noynaert/act102handouts/10_Forms/10a_General_Forms.md

 Controls go inside a &lt;form> tag, although many of the controls can appear outside a form tag for special purposes.

 Most controls do not have any explanatory text.
-Therefore they usually go in a &lt;p> tag with the text
+Therefore they usually go in a &lt;label> tag with the text.
+We may use &lt;p>, &lt;br> tags, or tables to organize the table visually.

 ### &lt;input type="text" name="age">